The Unique Struggles of Betrayal Trauma: When the Person You Trusted Most Causes the Deepest Wound

 This is not a simple relational rupture.
 It is an attachment injury of the deepest kind.

-2. You Often Must Live in Close Proximity to the Person Who Harmed You the Most
+2. Living in Close Proximity to the Person Who Harmed You

 After trauma, the nervous system needs space and safety to begin healing.
 If you were hit by a car, assaulted, or blindsided by a terrifying event, no one would ask you to continue living next to the source of harm.
 But with betrayal trauma, that is exactly what happens.